 Let’s say you receive rave reviews from a freelance client for a project you complete.
 Express your gratitude for the opportunity and suggest a quick debriefing.
 Afterward, make it known that you are available for more.
 Ideally, while you worked with this client, you noticed additional ways you could help by filling gaps or providing solutions for the clients’ other wants and needs.
 Suggest them — cross-sell and upsell.
 Offer to submit a proposal as a means to embed yourself as a valued, trusted partner.
 If this assignment appears to be a one-off, ask for referrals for your services.
 After all, success begets success.

 10. Collaborate and coopt

 Are freelancers in your field competitors?
 At times, you may need to go up against them to vie for projects.
 But sometimes you may benefit by working together.
-Example: you may come across an opportunity that is too large and too complex for your skills and your timeline.
-Another freelancer may come to the rescue by sharing the work, lending expertise that is outside your sweet spot, and helping to bring the assignment in on time.
+For example, you may come across an opportunity that is too large and too complex for your skills and your timeline.
+Another freelancer may come to the rescue by sharing the work, lending expertise that is outside your sweet spot and helping to bring the assignment in on time.
 It may make the difference between getting a freelance client and not.
 Similarly, you may benefit by developing subcontracting arrangements with freelancers.
 Learn more about this in “As a Freelancer, How Do You Collaborate?”